hackerzhuli/unity-code/docs/UnityMessagingProtocol.md

 This document describes the UDP-based messaging protocol used by Unity's Visual Studio Editor package for communication between Unity Editor and Visual Studio(or other IDEs).

+The name of this package is `com.hackerzhuli.ide.visualstudio`.
+The name of the official package this is fork from is `com.unity.ide.visualstudio`.
+Difference between this package and the official package will be speicified below.

 ## Overview

 The protocol uses UDP as the primary transport with automatic fallback to TCP for large messages.
 The communication is bidirectional, allowing both Unity and Visual Studio to send messages to each other.